MarkusG/Kratos/README.md

+### This project has been abandoned and is no longer being maintained.

 # Kratos #
 Kratos is a bot built for ultimate customizability and control.
 Join the development and support Discord guild [here](https://discord.gg/VZHYnhY).